Aerobird98/limen/README.md

 `>` – Moves the stream pointer to the next value and _grows the stream_ when needed,

-`<` – Moves the stream pointer to the previous value making sure it remains _inside the stream_,
+`<` – Moves the stream pointer to the previous value making sure it remains _on the stream_,

 `.` – Outputs the value at the stream pointer as an _ASCII character_,